-^{} Non-GAAP Net Income does not include adjustments for the following components of our net income: (i) additional AMTC related costs of \$-, \$-, and \$3,398 for the three months ended June 25, 2021, March 26, 2021, and June 26, 2020, respectively, and labor savings costs of \$-, \$-, and \$109 for the three months ended June 25, 2021, March 26, 2021, and June 26, 2020, respectively, and (ii) the related tax effect of adjustments to GAAP results \$-, \$- and \$786 for the three months ended June 25, 2021, March 26, 2021, and June 26, 2020, respectively.
+^{} Non-GAAP Net Income does not include adjustments for the following components of our net income: (i) additional AMTC related costs of \$-, \$-, and \$2,661 for the three months ended September 24, 2021, June 25, 2021, and September 25, 2020, respectively, and out of period adjustment for depreciation expense of GMR assets of \$-, \$-, and \$768 for the three months ended September 24, 2021, June 25, 2021, and September 25, 2020, respectively, and (ii) additional AMTC related costs of \$- and \$6,059 for the six months ended September 24, 2021 and September 25, 2020, respectively, labor savings costs of \$- and \$109 for the six months ended September 24, 2021 and September 25, 2020, respectively, and out of period adjustment for depreciation expense of GMR assets of \$- and \$768 for the six months ended September 24, 2021 and September 25, 2020, respectively, and (iii) the related tax effect of adjustments to GAAP results \$-, \$-, and \$768 for the three months ended September 24, 2021, June 25, 2021, and September 25, 2020, respectively, and \$- and \$1,554 for the six months ended September 24, 2021 and September 25, 2020, respectively.

-commitments and expected contributions to our defined benefit and contribution plans.
+Our primary requirements for liquidity and capital are working capital, capital expenditures, principal and interest payments on our outstanding debt and other general corporate needs.
+Historically, these cash requirements have been met through cash provided by operating activities and cash and cash equivalents.
+Our current capital deployment strategy for 2022 is to utilize excess cash on hand to support our growth initiatives into select markets and planned capital expenditures.
+As of September 24, 2021, the Company is not party to any off-balance sheet arrangements that have or are reasonably likely to have a current or future material effect on our financial condition, results of operations, liquidity, capital expenditures, or capital resources.
+The cash requirements for the upcoming fiscal year relate to our leases, operating and capital purchase commitments and expected contributions to our defined benefit and contribution plans.
 For information regarding the Company's expected cash requirements and timing of payments related to debt and borrowing capacity, leases and noncancellable purchase commitments and pension and defined contribution plans, see Note 15, "Commitments and Contingencies", Note 12, "Debt and Other Borrowings" and Note 14, "Retirement Plans" to the Company's 2021 Annual Report.